 Canada has long been one of the key players in the global space industry thanks to its culture of development and innovation.
 The Canadian Space Agency (CSA) was established in 1989 and it leads the space exploration activities and development of space technology in Canada.

 In this article, you will find key information on the space industry in Canada, including key moments, revenue, and employment.
-So continue reading to explore the Canadian space industry through statistics.
+Continue reading to explore the Canadian space industry through statistics.

 Space Industry Statistics for Canadians

-• Almost 40% of the sector’s employees are engineers and scientists.
+- About 70% of the sector’s employees are male.

 Key Moments in the History of Canada’s Space Industry